a love story

 Then, in November 2023, she told him she was coming back to Rwanda for her master's thesis research.

-"I'll tell you in person," he said.
+"I'll tell you in person," he said to himself.

 January 2024.
 The first reunion, after two and a half years.